Olesia2805/goit-rdb-fp/README.md

 **1. Created a new database named "pandemic" to store the data for the project.**

-**2. Used the "pandemic" database as the default database for the project.**
+**2. The "pandemic" database was used as the default database for the project.**

 **3. Refreshed the list of databases used in the project to include the new "pandemic" database.**